Nightfall Camp, near Lamington National Park, Gold Coast region, Queensland

 Ten luxury safari tents are dotted in the wilderness at Spicers Canopy Eco Lodge.
 Hearty meals are cooked in the fire pit and outdoor wood-fired pizza oven under a blanket of a billion stars, and the tents include a hot water bottle turndown service.
 Outside, guided and self-guided walks of the magnificent Scenic Rim region await.

 Roar and Snore, Taronga Zoo, Sydney, New South Wales

 Knowing where the animals are is the key to a great safari experience – and it’s particularly easy in a zoo!
-Enjoy the beautiful city sights over Sydney Harbour at Taronga Zoo, where guests can meet the animals, enjoy a night safari, sleep in glamping tents and wake to an early morning behind-the-scenes tour of the zoo.
+Enjoy the beautiful city sights over Sydney Harbour at Taronga Zoo's unusual accommodation, where guests can meet the animals, enjoy a night safari, sleep in glamping tents and wake to an early morning behind-the-scenes tour of the zoo.
 Roar and Snore operates every weekend and during Australian school holidays.

 Bruny Island Long Weekend, Bruny Island, Tasmania

 Combining farm gate visits, guided wilderness walking and luxury glamping each night, the three day Bruny Island Long Weekend experience combines three days of hiking through Bruny Island's magnificent surrounds with sampling local gourmet produce and sleeping in luxurious glamping tents each night.
 Over the course of the itinerary you'll enjoy slow-cooked pork from a farm, harvest fresh oysters directly from the water and indulge in some of the creamiest, handmade cheese Tasmania has to offer.